johowoo/FitnessAPP/README.md

 * check wether the editHistory is empty before finish ✔️
 * each library can not be empty, before added to CurrentWorkout(add problems) (need to check that the library has exercises); ✔️
-* set all Addable sets to true once the currentWorkout is empty(in delete case );
+* set all Addable sets to true once the currentWorkout is empty(in delete case ); ✔️
+* return to Progress instead of reminding it is the first pic ✔️